 How can you convince sites to allow you to guest post if you are just starting out?

 It may seem obvious, but you must choose a niche with market demand.
 Your journey needs to start with research.
 Conducting valuable keyword research can go a long way toward helping you make money blogging.
-People should be interested in what you are writing about; therefore, you should write about topics your audience is searching for that can be effectively monetized.
+People should be interested in what you are writing about; therefore, you should write about topics your audience is searching for that can be effectively monetized with the correct content format.

 The most monetizable keywords are “best” and “how-to” guides.